Kevin-McGonigle/comet/docs/features/features.md

 #### Afferent Coupling

 ##### Description
 The number of other packages/types/methods that depend on a given package/type/method.
+This indicates how dependent other packages/types/methods are on the examined artifact.
+An AC value of zero indicates potentially "dead" code that is not in use.

 ##### Formula
 AC = Number of arrows pointing to dependency graph node.